 Fig. 1: Greenhouse gas emissions by scope.
-(Source: GHG Protocol, Corporate Value Chain (scope 3) Accounting and Reporting Standard)
+(Source: GHG Protocol, Corporate Value Chain (Scope 3) Accounting and Reporting Standard)

 Scope 1 and 2 emissions are generated by Swisscom's activities at various locations (multi-sites).
-The definitions are given in the GHG Protocol for scope 3 emissions.
+The definitions are given in the GHG Protocol for Scope 3 emissions.

-Relevant scope 3 greenhouse gas emissions are those from:
+Relevant Scope 3 greenhouse gas emissions are those from:

-- the supply chain (categories 1, 2 and 4)

-- the provision of energy (category 3)

-- waste generated in operations (category 5)

-- business travel (category 6)

-- employee commuting (category 7) - leased assets (in this case retail space, category 8) - transportation from distribution centres to Swisscom Shops or to customers (category 9) - the use of sold products (electricity consumption, category 11) - the disposal of terminals (category 12) - investments (main Swisscom Group company abroad: Fastweb; category 15)
+- the supply chain (Categories 1, 2 and 4), - the provision of energy (Category 3), - waste generated in operations (Category 5), - business travel (Category 6), - employee commuting (Category 7), - leased assets (in this case retail space, Category 8), - transportation from distribution centres to Swisscom Shops or to customers (Category 9), - the use of products (electrical energy consumption, Category 11), - the disposal of terminals (Category 12), as well as - investments (main Swisscom Group company abroad: Fastweb; Category 15)

-The following scope 3 categories are not relevant for Swisscom: processing of sold products (category 10), downstream leased assets (category 13) and franchises (category 14).
+The following Scope 3 categories are not relevant for Swisscom: processing of sold products (Category 10), downstream leased assets (Category 13) and franchises (Category 14).